ucb-rit/savio-training-intro-spring-2020/intro.md

 ```
 module load python/3.6 gcc openmpi
 ipcontroller --ip='*' &
-sleep 10
+sleep 30
+## The next line starts one worker per SLURM task (which should equal the number of cores)
 srun ipengine &
-sleep 20  # wait until all engines have successfully started
+sleep 45  # wait until all engines have successfully started
 cd /global/scratch/paciorek
 ipython
 ```